sarahciston/codingcare/posts/0critintro.md

 Reversed: (Human) Reinforcement Learning with Machine Feedback My workshops at Ars, Moz, USC

+### TechnoCraft

-Thus, **TechnoCraft** is the combo of historically dismissed and feminized practices of craft—which emphasize process, duration, ongoingness, community—with the aspects of technology which get overlooked, like the contributions to the materiality of tech from Women of Color in the Global South, and move slow and fix things, capacities for repair and air and error and poesis in the techne.
+**TechnoCraft** honors historically dismissed and feminized practices of craft — which emphasize process, duration, ongoingness, community — and aligns them with the aspects of technology which get overlooked: namely, the contributions to the materiality of tech from Women of Color in the global majority.

+move slow and fix things, capacities for repair and air and error and poesis in the techne.

 ## def main(): What's Included